iysatp/nltp-rules/Season 19 Rules.md

     * (iii) Are determined eligible by the CRC.
 Players that are considered to likely be above the level of rotational B-team player will be denied by the CRC in most cases.
   * (3) The free agency assignment process will work the same as the traditional free agency process.
 * (f) Future WPs
-  * (1) Future waiver points are non-existent and will not be allowed to be traded.
+  * (1) Future waiver points are non-existent and may not be traded.
 * (g) WP Trades
   * (1) Waiver points can be traded.
 The CRC will closely monitor all trades to ensure fairness.
 * (h) NLTP Specific Instructions
-  * (1) NLTP players can reject being signed onto an MLTP team if they think it is in their best interest.
+  * (1) NLTP players can reject an offered callup to an MLTP team if they think it is in their best interest.
 Please refer to MLTP’s rules about rejecting callup offers and future eligibility.
   * (2) NLTP players will need to publicly accept or reject an MLTP call-up offer within 72 hours of the call-up being announced by MLTP.
 If there is no decision before the 72 hours are up, it will be assumed that the call-up was accepted and NLTP will proceed as such.
   * (3) Active NLTP players that are called up without Dual Eligibility to a Majors or Minors team AND actively play in either of the Sun.
 (Majors) or Mon.
 (Minors) Games will be ineligible for NLTP B-team and may only finish the current week on their NLTP A-team.
   * (4) Active NLTP players that are called up with Dual Eligibility or loaned to a Majors or Minors team will be eligible to play in NLTP and will be subject to normal NLTP eligibility rules and restrictions.

 ##### *Section III - Loans Within NLTP*
-* (a) If a team cannot fill a full roster for a week’s game, they may elect to loan a player from another team.
+* (a) If a team cannot field a full roster for a week’s game, they may elect to loan a player from another team.
 * (b) All loans must be approved by a member of the NLTP CRC before the player plays.
   * (1) Failure to acquire approval may result in punishments such as, but not limited to, forfeiture, forced replay and waiver point deduction.
 * (c) Loans will only be approved in cases where a team would otherwise forfeit.